Tips for Visiting Uluru On A Road Trip From Alice Springs

 Too expensive, too much hype, too crowded, too hot.
 These common thoughts often prevent people from visiting Uluru in the first place.
 But they have also proved to be based upon misconceptions, exaggeration and wrong information.
-Having visited Uluru twice, on my solo travels around Australia, in 2004 and 2011, I have noticed that my enthusiasm grows every time I visit Australia's Red Centre.
+Having visited Uluru twice, on my solo travels around Australia, in 2004 and 2011, I must say that there is something magical about Australia’s Red Centre.

-These are my best tips for travelling to Uluru and make the most of your Outback Trip.
+These are my best tips for travelling to Uluru on a road trip in the Australian Outback.